 Stewart Father's Day Powwow,

-For a list of 2013 Stewart Father's Day Powwow Dance Competition Winners, CLICK HERE.
+For a list of 2014 dance winners, CLICK HERE.

 Dat-So-La-Lee Cemetery The Stewart Indian School established a cemetery for their students in the 1890s, shortly after the US Federal Government opened the school.
 The cemetery is now known as the "Old Stewart Indian Cemetery" or the "Dat-So-La-Lee Cemetery," after the master Washoe basket weaver who is buried there.